Education policy of the United States: 21st century

 President George W. Bush oversaw significant education reform in 2002 with the enactment of the No Child Left Behind Act.
 This amendment to the Elementary and Secondary Education Act established national requirements to implement standardized testing in schools and penalized schools that did not achieve Adequate Yearly Progress.
 Reforms under Bush were emphasized as promoting accountability, contrasting with the messaging of opportunity used by Johnson in the 1960s.
 The Individuals with Disabilities Education Act was also reauthorized as IDEA 2004, reforming Individualized Education Programs, setting requirements for special education teachers, and establishing procedures for discipline of students with disabilities.

 The Race to the Top grant was established as part of the 2009 stimulus package to incentivize state and local governments to implement standards and teacher evaluation reforms.
 After losing much of its initial support, the No Child Left Behind Act was replaced by the Every Student Succeeds Act in 2015.
 Under this law, the requirements implemented by the No Child Left Behind Act were loosened and the responsibility of setting standards and assessments were returned to the states.
 The Bipartisan Safer Communities Act was enacted in 2022 to expand mental health services in schools.

+President Donald Trump sought during his second term to dismantle the U.S. Department of Education.
+He also attacked universities, seeking to revoke federal funding in response to alleged civil rights violations related to antisemitism in the 2024 pro-Palestinian campus protests, block and deport international students at U.S. institutions, and rescind federal research funding.